There's a wide range of things to know relating to audio files.

 Setting actions based on audio file completion

-When you select an audio file on the Stage you can see the lightning bolt (actions) icon:
+When you select an audio file on the Stage you can see the Actions (lightning bolt) icon:

-If an action is set, you'll see a small bubble added to the lightning bolt icon.
-This will timing actions set using the Timeline below the Stage as well as any other actions set.
+If an action is set, you'll see a small bubble added to the Actions (lightning bolt) icon.

-To view the actions, click the lightning bolt icon.
+To view the actions, click the Actions (lightning bolt) icon.
 You'll see the Current Actions panel:

 You can select the Pencil icon to edit the settings for the action, or the X to delete it.